i2a35oy0x6/fof_hl2dm/README.md

 # fof_hl2dm
-Fistful of Frags HL2DM Mode
+ HL2DM for Fistful of Frags

 # Requirements
 SourceMod 1.10 or later